19PHOBOSS98/OMNI-DRONES/README.md

    <li>
       Inertia Tensors
       <p>
          - PID controllers would usually be enough to control rotation by itself, but setting the gains too often gets repetitive whenever the player changes the aircrafts form and weight distribution either while building or in combat.
-Including the aircraft's Inertia Tensor in the control loop's plant model made it possible for the aircraft to adapt to structural changes in real time:
+Including the inertia tensor in the control loop's plant model made it possible for the aircraft to adapt to structural changes in real time:
          <div align="center">
             </br>
             (The pictures are linked to videos, click on'm!)
             </br>
             <a href="https://youtu.be/Kqf0vo2cnQA?si=FZWUhKSWGSw9sOlh"><img src="https://github.com/user-attachments/assets/0d73e731-f94c-417a-93f8-48bfdaf2e32e" width=500></a>
          </div>
+      </br> In earlier versions of the mod, I had to calculate the inertia tensor myself from point cloud data (minecraft structure schematics).
       </p>
    </li>